 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Olearia virgata is a Evergreen Shrub up to 3.50 metres tall.
+Olearia virgata is an evergreen shrub that can grow up to 3.50 metres tall.

 Lowland, shrubland and boggy ground, southwards from latitude 37°s on North, South and Stewart Islands[